 Tash, aka Ticaux, is an experimental writer, poet, traveller & indie film producer.
 She has deep roots in the arts, and has increasingly embraced cross-cultural and interdisciplinary creative collaborations and issues of identity.
 Most recently, she has been working on an indie doc, shot for 5 weeks in Serbia (Portrait Srbija, 2015).

-Not So Popular are a collaborative group of young artists and writers who live in London.
-We were all a bit tired of doing lots of work that was never seen by anyone else except our nans, so we joined together to make a mark.
+Not So Popular are a collaborative group of young artists and writers.
+We were all tired of doing lots of work that was never seen by anyone else except our nans, so we joined together to make a mark.

-We believe in collectives- to work with people, not against them.
-We believe in personality- a myriad of different voices drumming along the inner-city streets with creative cries.
+We believe in collectives.
+We believe in the ‘myriad of different voices drumming along the inner-city streets with creative cries’.

 Not So Popular take their inspiration from the depths of cultural talent, because everything from Van Gogh’s ear to Brian Harvey's baked potato were not so popular at one point.

 Olivia is a writer, editor and events co-ordinator with a passion for long-running drama and theatre.
 She has experience in TV production, and gained a scholarship to study MA TV and Radio Scriptwriting at Salford University, MediaCityUK campus.